Suriname entry requirements for Tunisia passport holders

 Frequently asked questions

-No, the visa-free entry is not extendable.
-You must leave Suriname before the 90 days expire.
-Overstaying can result in fines or a ban.
+No, the e-visa is not extendable.
+You must leave Suriname before the expiration date on your visa.
+If you overstay, you may face fines or other penalties.

 Suriname requires a yellow fever vaccination certificate if you are arriving from a country with risk of yellow fever transmission.
-Tunisia is not a risk country, so you generally don't need it unless you've recently been in a risk area.
-Check with your doctor or a travel clinic before departure.
+If you're coming directly from Tunisia, it's not required, but if you've traveled through a risk country, you'll need the certificate.
+Check the latest requirements before you go.

 Official sources